shineon-systems/twin-tree/README.md

 # Twin Tree 🌲💠🌿

-A framework for remotely modelling and managing control systems as trees.
+A framework for remotely modelling and managing event-based control system networks as trees.

 ## Construct a system tree